 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.

 At the bottom of the post, Download a free License Plate Game for the kids to play on your next road trip!

-These reasons are based on our experience visiting the South Rim, we have yet to explore the less touristed North Rim of the Grand Canyon National Park.
+These reasons to skip the Grand Canyon are based on our experience visiting the South Rim, we have yet to explore the less-tourist North Rim of the Grand Canyon National Park.

 1. It’s Just Too Big to Comprehend